ashlynmaria/transformers/README.md

 - `transformers.ipynb`: Jupyter Notebook with different GPT-2 text generation experiments.
 - `requirements.txt`: Contains the list of Python dependencies.
 - `venv/`: Your virtual environment folder (excluded from Git using `.gitignore`).
+- `Exploring GPT-2 for Text Generation using Transformers.pdf`: Project report explaining the concepts and results.

 ## 🚀 How to Run